Dental Crowns in Folsom and Greater Sacramento Area

 Traditional and CEREC Dental Crowns in Folsom at Esthetic Reflections

 Our goal at Esthetic Reflections in Dentistry is to provide necessary dental services that produce durable, comfortable, and as natural-looking as possible end results.
-Dr. Chen and his staff are proud to offer high-quality traditional dental services as well as the best of the latest advancements in dentistry, such as CEREC crowns.
+Drs.
+Skelton, Chen, Bernadett and our staff are proud to offer high-quality traditional dental services as well as the best of the latest advancements in dentistry, such as CEREC crowns.

 If you think you need a dental crown in Folsom, El Dorado Hills, Granite Bay, or anywhere within driving distance and would like to find out more about our treatment options, call us today at Esthetic Reflections in Dentistry Phone Number 916-983-6051.